Albanian Republic (1925–1928)

 The Albanian Republic (Republika Shqiptare) was the official name of Albania as enshrined in the Constitution of 1925.
 Albania came into an alliance with the Kingdom of Italy after signing the Treaties of Tirana, which gave Italy a monopoly on shipping and trade concessions.
 Albania was declared a constitutional monarchy in 1928.
 Upon its inception, Italy demanded to be allies with the republic.
-This was done largely to increase Italy's influence in the Balkans, and to aid Italian and Albanian security in their territorial feuds with the Second Hellenic Republic and the Kingdom of Yugoslavia.
+This was done largely to increase Italy's influence in the Balkans, and to aid Italian and Albanian security in their territorial feuds with the Second Hellenic Republic and the Kingdom of Serbs, Croats, and Slovenes.

 History

-After defeating Fan Noli's government, Ahmet Zogu recalled parliament in order to find a solution for the uncrowned principality of Albania.
-Parliament quickly adopted a new constitution, proclaimed Albania a republic, and granted Zogu dictatorial powers that allowed him to appoint and dismiss ministers, veto legislation, name all major administrative personnel, and choose a third of the Senate's members.
+After defeating Fan Noli's government, Ahmet Zogu recalled parliament in order to find a solution for the uncrowned Principality of Albania, which had been de facto lacking a head of State ever since Prince Wilhelm had departed the country in 1914.
+The Parliament quickly adopted a new constitution that named Albania as a parliamentary republic, with a president serving as head of state and government.
+The president was vested with near-dictatorial powers.
+He could appoint and dismiss ministers, veto legislation, name all major administrative personnel, and choose a third of the Senate's members.

-The new constitution provided for a parliamentary republic, with a powerful president serving as head of state and government.
 On January 31, 1925, Zogu was elected president for a term of seven years by the National Assembly, prior to his proclamation as King of Albanians.
 He ruled Albania using four military governors and appointed clan chieftains as reserve army officers who were kept on call to protect the regime against domestic or foreign threats.
 He also maintained good relations with Benito Mussolini's fascist regime in Italy and supported Italy's foreign policy.

-The Zog regime was said to be responsible for the disappearance of opposition parties and civil liberties.
-The press was also strictly censored during the regime.

 In early 1925, a series of reforms focused on the economy were initiated, but results were mixed.
 Some of the reforms included organizing private initiatives in industry, construction, and transportation.
 That same year, the first Albanian coin, the Albanian Gold Franga, was minted.
-Foreign capital was introduced as a part of the official policy of the government of Zog I, but the aim of his regime was actually to strengthen personal power, and to enrich his supporters.
+Foreign capital was introduced as a part of the official policy of the government, but the aim of Zogu's regime was actually to strengthen personal power, and to enrich his supporters.
 The foreign capital, loans and other forms, was used as a tool to provide income for the regime and was later used for overcoming economic crises.

+The reforms came at the price of personal freedom.
+Zogu's regime was a police state in which opposition was not tolerated, and civil liberties were all but nonexistent.
+The press was also strictly censored during the regime.

-Fourteen new societies were created at about this time, with an initial capital of 7.6 million gold francs, about 28% more than the capital of the societies in the period 1921-1924.
+Fourteen new societies were created at about this time, with an initial capital of 7.6 million gold francs, about 28% more than the capital of the societies in the period 1921–1924.
 In 1928, the number of enterprises reached 127, and domestic capital was six times greater than in 1927, while the economy began to stabilise.